MohammadMaftoun/Imbalanced-learning-techniques/README.md

 ![IMB](https://amlgolabs.com/wp-content/uploads/2023/08/Copy-of-Power-BI-Card-Visual-With-Conditional-Formatting.jpg)

-This repository aims to provide complete explanations for projects related to imbalanced datasets.
+This repository seeks to supply complete explanations for projects related to imbalanced datasets.

 Here are some common imbalanced learning techniques: